 As new safety features like crash avoidance braking, adaptive cruise control, and lane keep assist are introduced and adopted into new models, insurance rates can actually end up being lower for new models.

 Any technology that lowers the frequency or severity of liability or physical damage claims translates into better insurance rates.
-For the Ford F150, the 2015 model year redesign included 31 new safety innovations.
-The effect on insurance rates can be seen the following year, when insurance rates actually dropped for the 2016 model year.
+For the Ford F-150, the 2015 model year redesign included 31 new safety innovations.
+The effect on insurance rates can be seen the following year when insurance rates actually dropped for the 2016 model year.

 As mentioned earlier, there comes a day when you have to make the decision to remove full coverage on your truck and just pay for liability insurance only.
-The table below shows average insurance cost for older F-150 model years, breaking out full coverage insurance cost from liability-only cost.

 Vehicle Model Year | Full Coverage Insurance | Liability Insurance |